 Carousel ads have an additional metric to monitor: carousel card clicks.
-Facebook shows these in the ‘breakdowns’ section for each carousel ad.
+Facebook shows these in the Breakdowns section for each carousel ad.

 This metric is for checking the health of the carousel ads themselves.

-Use your standard image, video ads, and the other cards in the carousel to establish a baseline for carousel card performance.
+Use your standard image, video ads, and other cards in the carousel to establish a baseline for carousel card performance.
 Then you can redesign cards that receive significantly fewer clicks than your other cards and ads to bring them up to scratch.

-This enables you to make methodical tweaks to your carousel ads and systematically improve the lowest performing parts of each ad.
+This enables you to make methodical tweaks to your carousel ads and systematically improve the lowest-performing parts of each ad.
 You’ll steadily raise the performance of your ads this way.

 Practice makes perfect

-If you’d like to try your hand at using carousel ads, it can be easiest to start out using images for your carousel, since it’s easier to create good images than it is to create good video.
-Once you’re confident in the art of creating a good cohesive carousel, you can use the data from your image carousel ads to choose a theme for your first video ad.
+If you’d like to try your hand at using carousel ads, it can be easiest to start by using images for your carousel, since it’s easier to create good images than it is to create good video.
+Once you’re confident in the art of creating a good, cohesive carousel, you can use the data from your image carousel ads to choose a theme for your first video ad.

 Choose the product, feature, or benefit that gets the most clicks in your carousel campaign and create some short videos that show the subject of the most popular image in a quick video series.